-- The voltage at which the motor starts - How much 'kick' the motor gets to start it turning - The maximum speed - The response characteristics or 'speed curve'. - The frequency of the drive pulses to the motor
+- Ÿ The voltage at which the motor starts - Ÿ How much 'kick' the motor gets to start it turning - Ÿ The maximum speed of the motor - Ÿ The response characteristics at middle motor speeds ('speed curve'). - Ÿ The frequency of the drive pulses to the motor

-Start Voltage - CV2 (Vstart): Before programming the start voltage we recommend programming CV65 (Kick Start) to zero.
+Start Voltage - CV2 (Vstart):

+Before programming the start voltage we recommend programming CV65 (Kick Start) to zero.
 Kick start is used to overcome the 'stiction' of the motor by giving it a voltage 'kick' when starting from a stop.
 We don't want it getting in the way of setting Vstart.

-We prefer using Operations Mode Programming (Program on the Main) to set CV2 so the locomotive is just able to maintain movement at speed step 1.
+We prefer using Operations Mode Programming (Program on the Main) to set CV2 so the locomotive is just able (with help from your hand) to maintain movement at speed step 1.
 You can also use the programming track... it just takes a bit longer to find the right setting for CV2.

-Kick Start - CV65: After the start voltage is set .
+Kick Start - CV65

+After the start voltage is set .
 Program CV65 to provide a smooth and reliable start when you advance the throttle from stop.
 The high frequency drive pulses of the D408SR act more like smooth DC voltage than the low frequency pulses of a standard decoder making it harder for the decoder to overcome that starting 'stiction' of the motor.
 This is why the Kick start CV is needed.